MicrosoftDocs/Viva/workplace-analytics-insights/assign-roles.md

 # Assign roles

-After assigning licenses, you need to assign users the role of **Insights Business Leader** or **Insights Administrator** in Microsoft 365 Admin center.
+After assigning licenses, you need to assign users the role of **Insights Business Leader** or **Insights Administrator** in Microsoft 365 admin center.

 Do the following to assign roles to individual users.